Acrylic nails are a great way to add length and strength to your natural nails, but they can be difficult to keep clean.

 But don’t worry, I’m here to help!
 Here’s how you can easily clean under your gel nails:

-- Once you have everything you need, start by soaking your nails in nail polish remover for a few minutes.
-This will help to loosen the dirt and debris that’s accumulated under your nails.
+2. Once you have everything, soak your nails in nail polish remover for a few minutes.
+This will help to loosen the dirt and debris accumulated under your nails.

-- Finally, use the cotton ball to wipe away any excess nail polish remover.
+4. Finally, use the cotton ball to remove any excess nail polish remover.

 How to Cut Real Nails Under Acrylics